Madd Fari Rules in Tajweed: Extended Elongation Guide

 3. Recording Comparison

-Method: Record yourself and compare with experts
+Method: Record yourself and compare with experienced reciters

 Practice: Listen to differences in extended timing